1dancook/romans-study/docs/07-life.md

     - the justification/righteousness results in eternal life

 3. What about you?
 What is your current identity based on this?
-    - Look at verse from 1 Cor.
+    - Look at verse from 1 Corinthians 15:21-22
     - If you are no longer in Adam, and you are in Christ, what does that mean?
     - "I am ..."